findependent Market Report

 Review

-All traditional main asset classes contributed to the positive performance (in CHF):
+Our main asset classes showed the following performance (in CHF):

 Assessment